content-services/zest/release/docs/TasksAPI.md

 	finishedAt := time.Now() // time.Time | Filter results where finished_at matches value (optional)
 	finishedAtGt := time.Now() // time.Time | Filter results where finished_at is greater than value (optional)
 	finishedAtGte := time.Now() // time.Time | Filter results where finished_at is greater than or equal to value (optional)
-	finishedAtLt := time.Now() // time.Time | Filter results where finished_at is less than value (optional)
+	finishedAtIsnull := true // bool | Filter results where finished_at has a null value (optional) finishedAtLt := time.Now() // time.Time | Filter results where finished_at is less than value (optional)
 	finishedAtLte := time.Now() // time.Time | Filter results where finished_at is less than or equal to value (optional)
 	finishedAtRange := []time.Time{time.Now()} // []time.Time | Filter results where finished_at is between two comma separated values (optional)